Group augmentation

-In animal behaviour, the hypothesis of group augmentation is where animals living in a group behave so as to increase the group's size, namely through the recruitment of new members.
-Such behaviour could be selected for if larger group size increases the chance of survival of the individuals in the group.
-Supported hypothesis of selection mechanisms towards increasing group size currently exist, in helping raise other animals' offspring (alloparental care) and performing other cooperative breeding acts including kin selection.
+In animal behaviour, the hypothesis of group augmentation is where animals living in a group behave to increase the group's size, namely through the recruitment of new members.
+Such behaviour could be selected for if a larger group size increases the chance of survival of the individuals in the group.
+Supported hypothesis of selection mechanisms towards increasing group size currently exists, in helping raise other animals' offspring (alloparental care) and performing other cooperative breeding acts including kin selection.
 It is currently proposed that group augmentation may be another mechanism (closely related/connected to cooperative breeding) which occurs through the recruiting of new group members and helping of unrelated individuals within a group.

 Group Augmentation Mechanisms

 Group augmentation can occur via two separate mechanisms.
 Passive group augmentation is described as the mere presence of other individuals in a group providing a benefit to a group member.
 Where as active group augmentation is described as the presence of other individuals causing no benefit or a detrimental effect to a group member; but where the presence of the other individuals later increases the overall level of reproductiveness of the group, also known as delayed reciprocity.
 An example of the phenomenon of delayed reciprocity (or "returning the favour") is where an organism will help raise an un-related individual at a cost, and once the individual is an adult it helps the organism which raised it; either by its presence increasing group size, or by assisting in breeding activity.
 Research suggests that both types of group augmentation can be used to explain the expensive helping behaviour of non-reproducing subordinate individuals as evolutionary stable.
 It is also important to note that both forms of group augmentation are thought to act in tandem with kin selection to further explain increased levels of helping behaviour.
 Aside from helping to raise offspring, another way by which helping behaviour leads to group augmentation is through lowering group mortality (through actions such as vigilance behaviour).
 Group augmentation is proposed to help explain the evolution of helping behaviour, such as cooperative breeding.
 Group augmentation may be used in cooperative breeding groups, in particular, to explain helping behaviour between individuals which have low relatedness.
 Certain species show that costly helping behaviour which can not be explained solely by kin selection, may be explained by the underestimated value a large group to an individual.